Submission Guidelines

 This section should include the statements of compliance with standards of research involving either animal or human involvement.
 If your study involves human subjects and/or animals, and if your manuscript includes case reports/case series, you need to provide the following:

-• Authors must provide the name of the ethical approval committee/Institutional Review Board they have obtained consent from and the approval number/ID.
+• Authors must provide the name of the ethical approval committee/Institutional Review Board they have obtained consent from and approval number/ID.

 • Authors should specifically mention if a waiver was obtained for the study and the reason for the waiver.
-They should confirm that the study was conducted in accordance with Helsinki Declaration as revised in 2013.
+They should confirm that the study was conducted in accordance with the Helsinki Declaration as revised in 2013.

 • Authors must state that written informed consent was obtained from the participants of the study (and the relevant document(s) must be provided when requested by the journal).
 If verbal informed consent was obtained, the reason(s) for the absence of written consent must be provided.

-• For case reports/case series involving minor subjects/children/infants, authors should confirm that the statements of written informed consent from legally authorized representatives/parents/guardians are available; if verbal informed consent was obtained, reasons for this must be mentioned.
+• For case reports/case series involving minor subjects/children/infants, authors should confirm that the statements of written informed consent from legally authorised representatives/parents/guardians are available; if verbal informed consent was obtained, reasons for this must be mentioned.

 • Since patients have a right to privacy, identifying information (including patients’ images, names, initials, or hospital numbers) should not be included in recordings, written descriptions, or photographs unless the information is essential for scientific purposes.
 In any case, written informed consent from the patient must be obtained for publication of these graphics in print and electronic form.
 If such consent has not been obtained, personal details of patients in any part of the paper and in any supplementary materials (including illustrations) must be removed before submission.